openedx/edx-platform/docs/course_authors/source/appendices/e.rst

   ====== ========== ===============

-The largest possible number handled currently is exactly the largest float possible.
+The largest possible number handled currently is exactly the largest float possible (in the Python language).
 This number is 1.7977e+308.
-Any expression containing larger values will have some problems, so it's best to avoid this situation.
+Any expression containing larger values will not evaluate correctly, so it's best to avoid this situation.

 Default Constants
 ~~~~~~~~~~~~~~~~~